genuinetools/reg/README.md

 Make sure you have the package `ca-certificates` installed.

-Copy the public half of your CA certificate (the one user to sign the CSR) into the CA certificate directory (as root):
+Copy the public half of your CA certificate (the one used to sign the CSR) into the CA certificate directory (as root):

 ```console